Stances of Faiths on LGBT Issues: United Methodist Church

 Blessing of Same-Sex Unions

 The church forbids United Methodist ministers from performing weddings or commitment ceremonies for same-sex couples even in states where it is legal or for its buildings to be used for such ceremonies.
-Ministers in violation could be de-frocked, but some United Methodist ministers have publicly performed them, despite the church’s regulations.
+Ministers in violation could be defrocked, but some United Methodist ministers have publicly performed them, despite the church’s regulations.
+For example, in 2013, church officials defrocked Rev. Frank Schaefer, a United Methodist pastor from central Pennsylvania who officiated his son's gay wedding in Massachusetts.

-At the 2004 General Conference, the policy forbidding the blessing of same-sex unions was challenged but upheld.
-The conference delegates also added a line to the church’s official doctrine declaring support for “laws in civil society that define marriage as the union of one man and one woman.”
-The delegates, however, rejected a proposal that would have expressed support for the Federal Marriage Amendment to the U.S. Constitution defining marriage as between a man and woman only.
+At the 2012 General Conference, the policy forbidding the blessing of same-sex unions was challenged but upheld.
+The conference delegates also upheld church’s official doctrine declaring support for “laws in civil society that define marriage as the union of one man and one woman.”

 “We affirm the sanctity of the marriage covenant that is expressed in love, mutual support, personal commitment, and shared fidelity between a man and a woman.
 We believe that God’s blessing rests upon such marriage, whether or not there are children of the union.
 We reject social norms that assume different standards for women than for men in marriage.
 We support laws in civil society that define marriage as the union of one man and one woman.”